-I’d like to begin this pumpkin recipe with an unintentionally Halloweenish photo:
+Before I get to my delicious pumpkin casserole recipe, I’d like to begin with an unintentionally Halloweenish photo:

 And this little pumpkin was definitely worth growing and eating.
 When D and I first noticed a pale green and white, oval-shaped fruit hanging from a thick vine, we didn’t know what it was.
 Gradually it took on a more traditional pumpkin shape and color, and when it stopped getting any larger, I decided that it was the offspring of one of last year’s pie pumpkins.
 Weighing in at just over 2 pounds, it probably would have been just the right size for a pumpkin pie, but I decided to do something a little less traditional with it.

 My idea was to make a layered pumpkin casserole, sort of like Mexican Lasagna, but with slices of pumpkin instead of tortillas.
 The resulting casserole didn’t come out looking quite so neatly layered, but I think it fits my “toss enough ingredients” theme just about perfectly.
 It won’t win any beauty contests, but who cares?
 It’s all about the flavor, and in this case, melt-in-your-mouth slices of pumpkin plus cumin-kissed black beans and a creamy, cheesy-tasting sauce equal a real winner!